-Finally, alleged periods of mass-extinctions superimposed in the time-domain reveal that life during Phanerozoic (including today) practically could not exist, or periodic mass-extinctions are not real; see Figure 7.
+Finally, alleged periods of mass-extinctions superimposed in the time-domain reveal that life during Phanerozoic (including today) practically could not exist, or periodic mass-extinctions are not real; see Fig. 7.
 Note here that the obliquity-induced precessional resonance does not outright discard any possibility of mass extinctions as such, like the Permian-Triassic extinction event.
 Instead, the record of evolution gets decimated together with, or within a short time from, topography-reshaping TREs.
-This reasoning agrees with the find that most species continue after an extinction event for more than 30 My, while many post-event drops in diversity without recovery are not associated with mass extinction events at all (Barnes et al., 2021).
+This reasoning agrees with the recent find that most species continue after an extinction event for more than 30 My, while many post-event drops in diversity without recovery are not associated with mass extinction events at all (Barnes et al., 2021).
 Similarly, pre-Milankovitch views that climate periodicity is due to changes in Earth's magnetic field (Puetz et al., 2016, Raup, 1985) made sense only due to the geomagnetism record's dominant bias in the same way.
-Then geomagnetism, cratering, and mass-extinction records describe the same phenomenon of obliquity-triggered precessional mechanical resonance that causes stratigraphyrecorded changes - in geomagnetism and cratering primarily.
-This recording is due to actual resonance waves in the solid matter (Faraday latticing), but only apparent changes in evolution - since evolutionary evidence (residing embedded within solid matter) itself is exposed to damaging resonance waves.
-Note here that, while geomagnetism record gets decimated too, it is the least affected type of solid-matterresiding paleodata since only simultaneous total (rarest) reshaping of entire continents can alter that record significantly in terms of its systematic information contents.
+Then geomagnetism polarity reversals, polygonal "cratering", and "periodic" massextinction records describe the same phenomenon of obliquity-triggered precessional mechanical resonance that causes stratigraphically recorded changes - in geomagnetism and cratering primarily.
+This recording is due to actual resonance waves in the solid matter (Faraday latticing), but only apparent changes in evolution - as evolutionary evidence itself (residing embedded within solid matter) gets exposed to damaging resonance waves.
+Note here that, while the geomagnetism record gets decimated too, it is the least affected type of solid-matter-residing paleodata since only simultaneous total (rarest) reshaping of entire continents can alter that record significantly in terms of its systematic information contents.

-Other examples of GVSA's ability to compute resonances in data at absolute accuracy and 99% or 95% significance levels include resonance extractions from time-series of Mw5.6+ earthquakes' occurrences for solid Earth (Omerbashich, 2000b) and from moonquakes for solid Moon (Omerbashich, 2000a), both cases also reporting 89%- and 67%-significant harmonics as well, all the way up to 1/72 of the forcer in the case of solid Earth.
-That the GVSA can absolutely accurately extract solid-matter resonance as it forms actual particle waves, was shown from GPS data by Omerbashich (2021a).
-Worth noting here is the main difference between detecting orbital resonances transferred directly (mechanically and/or by the way of gravity) into the solid matter as particle waves, and those impressed into gaseous matter indirectly as a temporally undersampled powerless signal: while in the latter case, characteristic of various types of paleodata, statistical fidelity of so extracted resonance periods normally is $\Phi < 12$ and often $\Phi \ll 1$, $\Phi \ll 1$, and on, in the former case it is regularly $\Phi \ge 12$ and often $\Phi \gg 12$, $\Phi \gg 12$, and on.
+Other examples of GVSA's ability to compute resonances in data at absolute accuracy and 99% or 95% significance levels include resonance extractions from time-series of Mw5.6+ earthquakes' occurrences for solid Earth (Omerbashich, 2000b) and from moonquakes for solid Moon (Omerbashich, 2000a), both cases also reporting 89%- and 67%significant harmonics as well, all the way up to 1/72 of the forcer in the case of solid Earth.
+Again, that the GVSA can absolutely accurately extract solid-matter resonance as it forms actual particle waves, was shown from continuous GPS data by Omerbashich (2022).
+Worth noting here is the main difference between detecting orbital resonances transferred directly (mechanically and/or by the way of gravity) into the solid matter as particle waves, and those impressed into gaseous matter indirectly as a temporally undersampled powerless signal: while in the latter case, characteristic of various types of paleodata, statistical fidelity of so extracted resonance periods normally is Φ < 12 and often Φ << 1, Φ <<<1, and on, in the former case it is regularly $\Phi \ge 12$ and often $\Phi >>> 12$, $\Phi >>> 12$, and on.
 For example, in the extractions reported by ibid., and which dealt with >99% populated time-series, fidelity was found to occupy 12-11 ranges on the shortest, while reaching 60,000-9,000 ranges on the longest periods.

-8.3.
-Identification of moderation carrier
+9. Identification of moderation carrier

-To show that the Rampino period, P_R , does represent the precessional resonance's crosscyclic (multiharmonic) carrier of the peak angular deflection, I examine phase relations of P_R to P. Should such a causal relation exist, it would expose P_R as itself a modulation of the already phase-shifted precession p.
-In that case, P_R would also be the primary modulation of P, and thereby the only sole actor besides ($2\pi p$, P_i) resonance in the 1-40 My band.
+To show that the Rampino period, P_R , does represent the precessional resonance's crosscyclic (multi-harmonic) carrier of the peak angular deflection, I examine phase relations of P_R to P_R .
+Should such a causal relation exist, it would expose P_R as itself a modulation of the already phase-shifted precession P_R .
+In that case, P_R would also be the primary modulation of P_R , and thereby the only sole actor besides $(2\pi p, P_R)$ resonance in the 1-40 My band.